mistic100/Nixie-Clock/README.md

 ## Flaws

 ### Minutes and hours set
-Unlike the other designs, I wired the hours and minutes set buttons between VCC and the CLK input of the third and fifth CD4017.
-This does not always work because the CLK is already in up state half of the time (connected to the CARRY-OUT pin of the previous counter).
+Unlike the other designs, I wired the hours and minutes set buttons between VCC and the CLK input of the third and fifth CD4017 in an attempt to manually control their clock.
+This does not work because the CLK is already in UP state half of the time (connected to the CARRY-OUT pin of the previous counter).
 A simple solution is to wire the switchs between CLK of the first counter (after D17) to Q8 (128Hz) and Q4 (2048Hz) outputs of the CD4060, making the clock advance faster.

 ### LED controller output